JoshDavies/movie-database/README.md

 Scalable - There are currently 2 themes (light & dark) but the project allows for additional themes to be added (at a later date) without having to restructure the existing code.
 This is useful for when re-branding or having multiple brands.

-The App will also match the users preferred OS color scheme.
-However, its possible to overwrite this by changing the color scheme; which saves the users preference to local storage.
+Dynamic - The App will match the users preferred OS color scheme.
+However, it is possible to overwrite this with a click of a button.
+Changing the color scheme saves the users preference to local storage.
 This also ensures that the color scheme persists after a page refresh.

 ----------------
 ## Tech